kazad/instacalc/docs/compare-wolfram.md

 # Instacalc vs Wolfram Alpha

 Wolram Alpha is the gold standard for unit processing and calculations, and an inspiration.
-Sometimes it doesn't do what I mean.
-Here's examples that Instacalc can handle that I was surprised Wolfram didn't.
+Even still, it sometimes doesn't do what I mean.
+Here's a few examples that Instacalc handles but Wolfram Alpha doesn't.

 https://instacalc.com/57433